 About Jonathan W. Fitch

-Jonathan W. Fitch, managing partner, has over 30 years of experience representing clients in complex domestic and international business disputes involving: international commercial agreements; intellectual property; technology license agreements; trademark and patent agreements; distribution and supply agreements; software licensing; t...
+Jonathan W. Fitch, managing partner, has over 34 years of experience representing clients in complex domestic and international business disputes involving: international commercial agreements; intellectual property; technology license agreements; trademark and patent agreements; distribution and supply agreements; software licensing; technology support...

 Massachusetts Lawyers Weekly named Mr. Fitch as a Lawyer of the Year 2009.
 In 2011 and 2012, Mr. Fitch was named a Top 100 Massachusetts Super Lawyer in a list published by the Thomson Reuters rating service in Boston Magazine.
 He is regularly listed in The Best Lawyers in America.
 Mr. Fitch has been named a Massachusetts Super Lawyer annually since 2004, has been ranked at the highest level of legal ability, AV Preeminent, by the Martindale-Hubbell Law Directory since 1984, and receives the rating of Superb Attorney by Avvo.

-Mr. Fitch has tried many jury and bench trials in the federal and state courts of the Commonwealth.
+Mr. Fitch has tried approximately 40 jury and bench trials in the federal and state courts of the Commonwealth.
 He has extensive experience as well as an advocate for clients in domestic and international arbitrations.
-Mr. Fitch has successfully used the process of mediation for resolving scores of cases that began in the courts or in arbitration.
+Mr. Fitch has successfully used the process of mediation for resolving hundreds of cases that began in the courts or in arbitration.
 In representative engagements, Mr. Fitch:

-- as defense counsel resolved thousands of asbestos-related claims for personal injuries and property damage in mediation or trial for the manufacturer of an asbestos-containing cement.
+- as defense counsel resolved thousands of asbestos-related claims for personal injuries and property damage in negotiated settlement, mediation or trial for the manufacturer of an asbestos-containing cement.

 - successfully defended a technology company in Brazil in an international arbitration case where plaintiff claimed over $100, 000, 000 in damages for unfair trade practices.